Get Involved. Sponsor a Street Child.

 Your sponsorship funds are paid directly to your sponsored child every month.

-Every payday the students must have proof of their attendance and Qudsia keeps track of how well they are doing.
+Every payday the students must have proof of their attendance.
 Motivation is not a problem.
 Street children, more than anyone else, know the value of an education and work hard to stay off the streets.

 If you decide to not continue your sponsorship, please give us at least 60 days notice, since a third grader will want to go to fourth grade and then fifth, etc. We would love them all to complete university!